We live in the era of automation. There is no doubt about it.

-These are scripts written with the use of a specific programming language, i.e., PowerShell or Python.
-They can be used to automate a bit more complex task.
-These automations will still have a limited application interaction.
+These are scripts written using a specific programming language, i.e., PowerShell or Python.
+They can be used to automate a bit more complex tasks.
+This automation will still have a limited application interaction.
 The development and deployment of these usually take a few weeks.

 Robotic Process Automation (RPA)

-Robotic Process Automation allows building more complex automations.
-It allows the connection of various tools (CRMs, SAPs, databases, etc.) and automates the processing of data and documents between them.
+Robotic Process Automation allows the building of more complex automation.
+It enables the connection of various tools (CRMs, SAPs, databases, etc.) and automates the processing of data and documents between them.

-Thanks to the existence of automation platforms, such as UiPath or Blue prism the development and deployment usually take a couple of weeks and are relatively low-cost.
-These platforms are also built with the low-code principle, so the developers can focus more on tasks themselves than the tool they are using.
+Thanks to automation platforms, such as UiPath or Blue Prism, the development and deployment usually take a few weeks and are relatively low cost.
+These platforms are also built with the low-code principle, so the developers can focus more on tasks than the tool they use.

 100% custom-made applications, allowing for automating multiple processes and tasks of the highest complexity, all in one box, written from scratch.
 There is no limit to what can be achieved here, but the same goes for the potential cost.
 The full deployment time can be counted in months, or even years.

-How to Identify Processes That Can Be Automated?
+How to Identify What Processes Should I Automate?

-From my experience, a vast majority of processes in a given organization can be automated.
+From my experience, most processes in a given organization can be automated.
 Although the most important question at this point should be: is it worth it?
-For example, if manual execution of a process takes a few hours a month, while development would take half a year, can this process be automated?
+For example, if the manual execution of a process takes a few hours a month, while development would take half a year, can this process be automated?
 Yes.
 But should it be automated?
 No.

-Here are the most important factors you should consider before selecting the right process candidates for automation:
+Here are the most important factors you should consider before choosing what processes you should automate:

 - Process Execution Cost: cost and time needed for the manual execution of the process

-- Process Errors Cost: how many errors are made during the manual processing, how important is it to limit errors (i.e., compliance violations), what is your company’s business loss due to these errors?
+- Process Errors Cost: how many errors are made during the manual processing, how important is it to limit the mistakes (i.e., compliance violations), and what is your company’s business loss due to these errors?